ondrasouk/Digital-electronics-2-project/README.md

         * [ ] Video presentation

 * done:
     * Irrigation system.
 Water level - controlling sensor is placed in the tank and measures the water level (5 levels).
 Sensor for measuring soil moisture is placed in a soil and both send data to control logic, where are evaluated.
 If there is enough water in the tank and soil moisture is under specific value, water pump is activated.
 After certain time period another measuring is made.
+User can choose from three modes of irrigation.
+More info about the system is in the [video](https://youtu.be/Qcah5Nm7IAs).

 <a name="hardware"></a>